wnguye03/ubyssey.ca/SETUP-WINDOWS.md

 CREATE DATABASE ubyssey;
 ```

-Next, save the sample data from https://ubyssey.s3.amazonaws.com/dropbox/ubyssey.sql to your local drive
+Next, save the sample data from https://ubyssey.s3.amazonaws.com/dropbox/ubyssey.sql to your local drive, which is usually located at  \MySQL Server 5.7\bin
 and load the SQL file to the database.

 ```bash